Skip to content

 Stream Output

-When roborev fix or analyze --fix runs an agent, output is formatted as compact progress lines showing tool calls:
+When roborev fix or analyze --fix runs an agent, output is formatted as compact progress lines showing tool calls grouped with a gutter prefix:

 When piped (non-TTY), raw JSON is passed through for logging or scripting: